 Next, Which Accounts Qualify as Foreign Financial Accounts?

-In general, deposit accounts such as checking and savings accounts, investment accounts, and most pension and retirement accounts are FBAR-reportable.
-Following is a non-exhaustive list of examples:
+In general, deposit accounts such as checking and savings accounts, investment accounts, and most foreign pension plans and retirement accounts are FBAR-reportable.
+Following is a non-exhaustive list of foreign bank and financial examples:

 - Deposit and custodial accounts held in foreign financial institutions